Indianapolis officer fatally shoots man, prompting protests

 But moments later, the man appears unsure where he has driven and says in the recording, “Please come get me.
 Please come get me!”

 The man then appears to park his car and leave it, followed by inaudible shouting and popping sounds, at which point the man appears to drop his phone or collapse.
-More popping sounds are then heard.
+More popping sounds are heard.

-The video also captures a conversation after the shooting but it is not clear who is speaking in which a male voice is heard saying, “I think it’s going to be a closed casket, homie.”
+Another version of the video captures a conversation after the shooting in which a male voice says, “I think it’s going to be a closed casket, homie.”
 It’s an apparent reference to a closed casket funeral.

-Bailey said investigators were aware of videos posted to Facebook.
-He said they are preserving the videos but were not prepared to confirm their authenticity.
+Bailey said investigators were aware of videos posted to Facebook and were preserving them but were not prepared to confirm their authenticity.

-About eight hours of that fatal police shooting, Indianapolis police fatally shot another man after officers were called to investigate a burglary in-progress at an apartment complex.
+About eight hours after that shooting, Indianapolis police fatally shot another man while investigating a burglary in-progress at an apartment complex.

 Police said a man armed with a rifle shot at four responding officers as they approached the apartment early Thursday.
-Officers returned fire and struck the man, who was pronounced dead at the scene, police said.
+Officers returned fire, killing him, police said.

+Also Wednesday, an Indianapolis police officer struck and killed a pregnant woman who was walking on an expressway ramp.
+Police said Officer Jonathon Henderson, a 22-year veteran, struck the woman while on his way to work.
+Police said Henderson requested help and rendered first aid to the woman, whose name hasn’t been released.
+She was pronounced dead at a hospital.
+Her fetus also did not survive.

+The Greater Indianapolis NAACP said in a statement Thursday that it was monitoring information about both fatal police shootings, including the videos, and urged anyone with information to provide that to investigators.